ebowman/api-first-hand/README.md

 To build a plugin, do the following:

 - Clone the repository to your local filesystem
-- Run ```sbt +publishLocal``` in the Api-First-Hand directory.
+- Run ```sbt publishLocal``` in the Api-First-Hand directory.
 This will publish the plugin into your local ivy repository

 To use the plugin in a plain Play project: